cosmos/cosmos-sdk/docs/building-modules/invariants.md

 ## Invariant Registry

 The `InvariantRegistry` is a registry where the `Invariant`s of all the modules of an application are registered.
-There is only one `InvariantRegistry` per **application**, meaning module developers need not implement their own `InvariantRegistry` when building a module.
-All module developers need to do is to register their modules' invariants in the `InvariantRegistry`, as explained in the section above.
+There is only one `InvariantRegistry` per **application**, meaning module developers need not implement their own `InvariantRegistry` when building a module. **All module developers need to do is to register their modules' invariants in the `InvariantRegistry`, as explained in the section above**.
+The rest of this section gives more information on the `InvariantRegistry` itself, and does not contain anything directly relevant to module developers.

-Typically, the `InvariantRegistry` is implemented as a specific module (the most used implementation is that of the [`crisis` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/)).
-This module must implement an object that follow the [`sdk.InvariantRegistry` interface](https://github.com/cosmos/cosmos-sdk/blob/master/types/invariant.go#L14-L17).
+At its core, the `InvariantRegistry` is defined in the SDK as an [interface](https://github.com/cosmos/cosmos-sdk/blob/master/types/invariant.go#L14-L17).

 ```go
 type InvariantRegistry interface {